 Can I use coconut flour in this recipe?

 I have not tested this recipe using coconut flour.
-My preference is to use a gluten-free flour blend.
+My preference is to use a gluten-free flour blend to make these gluten free pancakes.

 plate of coconut milk pancakes with a fork.